Improved invariant polytope algorithm and applications: Modified invariant polytope algorithm

-and multiply all vertices $v_i^{(j)}$, $i=1,\ldots,R$, $j(i)=0,\ldots,l(i)-1$, and extra-vertices $v_i$, $i=R+1,\ldots,S$, from the root $\mathcal{H}$ with the corresponding balancing factor $\alpha_i$.
+and multiply all vertices $v_i^{(j)}$, $i=1,\ldots,R$, $j(i)=0,\ldots,l_i-1$, and extra-vertices $v_i$, $i=R+1,\ldots,S$, from the root $\mathcal{H}$ with the corresponding balancing factor $\alpha_i$.
 In our implementation we distinguish between extra-vertices and vertices from nearly-s.m.p.s., precisely we solve the following system

-Now~\cite[Theorem~3.3]{GP16} ensures that the modified invariant polytope algorithm~\ref{alg_modinvpoly} terminates when started with both the s.m.p.-candidates, the nearly-s.m.p.s and the extra-vertices if and only if it terminates when started solely with the s.m.p.-candidates.
+where $B_{\text{nearly}}=0.999$ and $B_{\text{extra}}=0.01$ are based on numerical experiments. \cite[Theorem~3.3]{GP16} ensures that the modified invariant polytope algorithm~\ref{alg_modinvpoly} terminates when started with both the balanced s.m.p.-candidates, nearly-s.m.p.s and extra-vertices if and only if it terminates when started solely with the balanced s.m.p.-candidates.

-It was assumed (personal communication), at least for dimension $s=1$, that the balancing factors for transition matrices occurring in subdivision theory are always equal to $1$.
-While it is not hard to find counterexamples in dimensions $s>1$, the claim is also not valid in the univariate case, as the next example will show. \begin{example} Let $S$ be the univariate subdivision scheme\footnote{ Subdivision schemes are computational means for generating finer and finer meshes in $\RR^s$, usually in dimension $s=1,2,3$.
+It was assumed (personal communication), at least for dimension $s=1$, that the balancing factors for transition matrices occurring in subdivision theory\footnote{ Subdivision schemes are computational means for generating finer and finer meshes in $\RR^s$, usually in dimension $s=1,2,3$.
 At each step of the subdivision recursion, the topology of the finer mesh is inherited from the coarser mesh and the coordinates $c^{(n+1)}$ of the finer vertices are computed by local averages of the coarser ones $c^{(n)}$ by $c^{(n+1)}=Sc^{(n)}=\sum_{\alpha\in\ZZ^s} a(\cdot-M\alpha)c^{(n)}(\alpha)$.
-See~\cite{CM18} for a more thorough explanation. } defined by the mask $a$ and the dilation matrix $M$ given by {
+See~\cite{CM18} for a more thorough explanation. } are always equal to $1$.
+While it is not hard to find counterexamples in dimensions $s>1$, the claim is also not valid in the univariate case, as Example~\ref{ex_balancing_trans} shows.
+Readers unfamiliar with subdivision schemes may skip Example~\ref{ex_balancing_trans}. \begin{example} Let $S$ be the univariate subdivision scheme defined by the mask $a$ and the dilation matrix $M$ given by {

 }